IDSS-NIAID/MetLipNet/README.md

 # Untargeted-Metabolomics-Network-Analysis
- Includes function for handling the preparation of untargeted metabolomics data for network visualization using the established igraph package.
+ Includes functions to handle the preparation of untargeted metabolomics data for network visualization using the established igraph package.